rrenebostic/AI-Fairness-Audit-Playbook/02-case-study.md

 _Disclaimer:_

-_The data, scenarios, and outcomes presented in this case study are for illustrative purposes only.
-They are not based on real clients or actual events and are intended to demonstrate the potential application of our solution._
+_This case study is intended for educational purposes only.
+The information contained herein is not a factual account but a hypothetical exercise designed to stimulate discussion and critical thinking._

 <br>